What an imaginative way to really make the most of a very special date

 On Tuesday week – 22.2.22 – Katrina Kelly is aiming to run 22.2km, do 222 press ups and cycle 222km on an exercise bike, the equivalent of riding to Penrith and back.

-She’s aiming to tackle all three challenges back to back in 12 hours and has set a fund-raising target of £1,222, which will be split between Wesley’s Community Café and the Larder Connect Community Choir, both based in St Annes.
+She’s aiming to tackle all three challenges back to back in 12 hours and has set a fund-raising target of £1,222, which will be split between Wesley’s Community Café and Larder and the Connect Community Choir, both based in St Annes.

 To make the day even more special, it’s Katrina’s 25th birthday – and it was realising that the landmark fell on a particular significant date on the calendar that first inspired her to take up the challenge.